RodMech/MNIST_VGG16_classifier/README.md

 ### Transfer learning stage

 If the user wants to train and generate weights, or reproduce the results provided in this repository, you will need to run the code in a GPU.
-CPU show very poor performance in this stage.
+CPU shows very poor performance in this stage.

 The `dev-gpu.docker-compose.yml` file needs to be modified by the user, replacing the last line: